Being served with papers in a California collection suit doesn’t generally help your critical thinking process.

 Maybe you want to answer; maybe you concede the debt, and want to pay.
 Maybe it’s time to consider bankruptcy.

-But whatever your approach, don’t wait til the date on the papers to take action.
+But whatever your approach, don’t wait til the date on the papers for a California collection lawsuit to take action.
 It may well be too late.

 More